silverstripe/silverstripe-framework/docs/en/topics/rich-text-editing.md

 The class comes with its own defaults, which are extended through [configuration files](/topics/configuration) in the framework (and the `cms` module in case you've got that installed).
 There can be multiple configs, which should always be created / accessed using `[api:HtmlEditorConfig::get]`.
-You can then set  the currently active config using `set_active()`.
-By default, a config named 'cms' is used in any field created throughout the CMS interface.

 <div class="notice" markdown='1'>
 Caveat: currently the order in which the `_config.php` files are executed depends on the module directory